St Bernard's Catholic Grammar School: St Bernard's

 Aldin House was bought (and renamed St Bernard's) by the Bernardine nuns in 1897.
 Since then, various additions have been made to the building.
 Beginning with a school for 12 French students, the educational work of the Bernardines has evolved enormously.
 In 1904, day girls were first admitted to the school, leading to the development of a girls' grammar school.
-The school became co-educational in 1989. and now forms a large mixed Voluntary Aided Grammar School for some 900 students, aged 11–18.
+The school became co-educational in 1989. and now forms a large mixed Voluntary Aided Grammar School for some 1100 students, aged 11–18.

 In 1906, a nearby house was bought and opened as St Joseph's day school "for children of all denominations".
 In 1945, St Joseph's formally merged with St Bernards, becoming the preparatory school.
 In the 1970s and 1980s, the prep school moved to a new site where it continues today as an independent fee paying school for about 200 pupils, although it shares a badge with the state supported grammar school.
 Until August 2006, the school was also the home to nuns of the Bernardine order, who gave up their home for the school, and a few gave up their time to teach.
 At the time of the foundation, the convent was right in the countryside, with nothing but fields separating it from Windsor Castle.

 The convent, set in extensive grounds with fields, a vegetable garden, orchard and cemetery, provided an oasis of peace and prayer for those who visit.
 A large house - Stella Maris - in the monastery grounds served as a small pastoral centre.
 The Bernardines have always wished to co-operate with the pastoral life of the Church, and this was one such way of collaborating with the Church in the Diocese of Northampton.
 The nuns left the school in mid-2006.

-The school received a brand new Cafe in the Summer of 2019.
+The school received a new café in the summer of 2019.